BrittDiamond/arctic-training-repo/README.md

 Practice with GitHUB

-This is test repository for training
+This is sample repository for training

 And it has lots of **good** information